DineshAvula/practice-repo/README.md

 #Say, we want to know see all the commits we have performed.
 We can see it in the --> code --> file --> upper right corner.
 We can see that each commit has a unique identifier.

+#Green with '+' means that the line has been added to the file.
+#Red with '_'